-by Freddy J. Nager, Found of Atomic Tango + Former Automotive Ad Writer
+by Freddy Tran Nager, Found of Atomic Tango + Former Automotive Ad Writer…

 I know what you want from me.
 You think I’m just your little word slut, that I’m here just to arouse you with steamy descriptions of the new and instantly legendary Nissan GT-R. You want me to parade around in frilly verbiage, like: “The acceleration of the twin-turbo, all-wheel-drive, 480-hp GT-R is much like a 50-yard field goal in the NFL, wherein your butt is the football.”
 Sigh.
 I feel so used.

-Now, if you’re more of the century 21.0 “printed words scare me” generation, there’s always the video option:
+Now, if you’re more of the century 21.0 “printed words scare me” generation, you can access the video option:

-But the place to savor Neil at his red-line, high-octane best is in print.
-After all, how many other car critics do you know have a master’s degree in English lit and, more significantly, a Pulitzer Prize?
+But the place to savor Neil at his red-line, high-octane best is print.
+After all, how many other car critics have a master’s degree in English lit and, more significantly, a Pulitzer Prize?

-And the TV execs wonder why viewers are abandoning the networks for YouTube and other online video options.
+And TV execs wonder why viewers are abandoning the networks for YouTube and Netflix.

-What irks me and inspired me to write this post is that Neil was originally supposed to be part of the series, but then was booted ostensibly for “lack of on-air personality.”
+Dan Neil was originally supposed to be part of the series, but was booted ostensibly for “lack of on-air personality.”
 Instead, NBC is giving us that paragon of taste and acumen, Adam “The Man Show” Carolla.